AdaptOrDie247/hacking-notes/README.md

 # Side Note

+I am in the process of re-organizing these notes.

 I originally underestimated the amount of notes I would take.
 This has resulted in my notes organization not scaling well.
-I'm currently in the process or re-organizing my notes.